 This blog is written to help busy families choose what to do locally.
 The first 7 activities are all free; Rope Swing Guide, Swallows and Amazons days out on Tanners Lane, also great for wild beach walks,

 Then they are listed in price order (least to most).
 Cycling, River activities, Bushcraft etc are in this category too.
 Horse Riding.
+Last on the list is Peppa Pig World which might be possible to do on the cheap but it’s not easy!

 Good news is that there’s masses of free stuff to do in the forest.
 And with a little bit of prep you’ll have an amazing time.
 (Your washing machine might not tho’).